Philip Hollobone’s voting in Parliament

-However, Philip Hollobone sometimes differs from their party collegues, such as:
+However, Philip Hollobone sometimes differs from their party colleagues, such as:

 We have lots more plain English analysis of Philip Hollobone’s voting record on issues like health, welfare, taxation and more.
 Visit Philip Hollobone’s full vote analysis page for more.

-Philip Hollobone sometimes rebelled against their party in this parliament
+Philip Hollobone has quite often rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Kettering

 Entered the House of Commons on 5 May 2005 — General election

 Philip Hollobone campaigned to leave the European Union

 - Prisoners: Foreign Nationals